 – Completed list of 69 Web3 targets — Scrutinized Solana DeFi projects and organized X API account information.

-– Completed DM sending script — Independently built a mechanism for AI-generated messages + bulk sending.
+– DM Sending Script Completed — Independently built a mechanism for AI-generated messages + bulk sending.

-– The ability to accomplish this volume in a single session is the true essence of multi-AI agent development.
+– The ability to accomplish this volume in a single session is the essence of multi-AI agent development.

 Standardization of GAS Form Specifications